This document outlines the process of installing MongoDB

 In the error message, there is a recommendation:

-# Run as `root` to see detailed errors
+Try re-running the command as root for richer errors. # Run as `root` to see detailed errors

-However, mongoDB is blocked from running as root for security reasons.
+is blocked from running asroot

-sudo chown -R $(whoami) $(brew --prefix)/*
+directory will change, so you must either:sudo chown -R $(whoami) $(brew --prefix)/*

-This command changes the ownership of all directories and files in brew to the current user.
+This command changes the ownership of all

-Alternatively, you can explicitly change the ownership of $(brew --prefix)/Cellar/mongodb-community.
+Alternatively, you can explicitly change the ownership of$(brew --prefix)/Cellar/mongodb-community

-You should use the method of uninstalling and reinstalling.
+, which applies the command to all sub-files and directories.You should use the method of uninstalling and reinstalling.

 brew uninstall mongodb/brew/mongodb-community

-When you enter the uninstall command using brew, it will clearly indicate which directories need to be deleted as root.
+When you enter the uninstall command using

 PLIST

-To diagnose permission issues that arise when running as root, instead of just looking for error resolutions, you can directly check the contents of the plist file mentioned in the error message.
+, instead of just looking for error resolutions, you can directly check the contents of the plist

 cat /Users/xiyo/Library/LaunchAgents/homebrew.mxcl.mongodb-community.plist

-This command outputs the service management file used in macOS to the current shell.
+This command outputs the service management file used in macOS

 <?xml version="1.0" encoding="UTF-8"?>